 “Across town or across the country, Roadie delivers.
 Urgent?
 Oversized?
 No problem.
 No matter what you need to send, Roadie gets it there without the hassle.”

-So, what we are looking at here is like an alternative to snail-mail and other delivery options.
+What we are looking at here is like an alternative to other local delivery options.
 On their about-page, they say that they are ‘transforming the way delivery works,’ and that Roadie is the first ‘on-the-way delivery service.’

 Roadie basically works by giving you the option to pay regular drivers to deliver packages for you.
 Not only does Roadie help to do this by giving people the option of delivering packages on their own, but they also enable this process by helping to connect multiple people in a collaborative effort to get packages to where they need to be.